gregecmaregec/gregecmaregec.github.io/_pages/philosophy.md

 <br>
 `1`

-The self is not an illusion of the mind, in the way illusion is interpreted.
+The self is not an illusion of the mind, in the way illusion is interpreted.<br>
-Much like an axe is not an illusion of the mind, since it can cut and shape a real tree.
+Much like an axe is not an illusion of the mind, since it can cut and shape a real tree.<br>

 So is the illusion of the self, not an illusion - It can cut and shape reality itself.

 <br>
 `2`

-The universe is not a story - but the peception of it, most certainly is.
+The universe is not a story - but the peception of it, most certainly is. <br>
 Thus the famous question goes: Why did the chicken cross the road?
 The answer?
 To get to the other side.

 <br>